gletort/ImageJFiles/README.md

 Delete the non-selected Rois.

 ### Keep specific Rois
-Keep all Rois that have a desired property (e.g. circularity between two given values).
+Keep all Rois that have a desired property (e.g. circularity between two given values, orientation (angle of the Roi main direction) between two specific values.. ).

 ## UnBleach